 Barely-Cooked Asparagus with Lemon-Mustard Vinaigrette

-This Asparagus with Lemon-Mustard Vinaigrette was simple and bursting with flavor, and this amazing asparagus is low-carb, Keto, low-glycemic, gluten-free, dairy-free, vegan, Whole 30, Paleo, and South Beach Diet friendly, so enjoy!
+This Barely-Cooked Asparagus with Lemon-Mustard Vinaigrette is simple to make and bursting with flavor, and this amazing asparagus is low-carb, Keto, low-glycemic, gluten-free, dairy-free, vegan, Whole 30, Paleo, and South Beach Diet friendly, so enjoy!
 Use the Diet-Type Index to find more recipes like this one.

 This easy recipe for Barely Cooked Asparagus with Lemon-Mustard Vinaigrette was part of an asparagus binge I got started on after I made this sheet pan meal with salmon and asparagus.
 I guess if you’re going to binge on a certain food, eating a lot of asparagus is not all bad, wouldn’t you agree?
 And there are so many ways to make asparagus taste amazing with little effort, that when I see asparagus start to appear in the market every spring, I usually can’t resist buying some!

 If you’re growing vegetables and might like a good book to help with ideas for cooking cooking them, I heartily recommend Vegetables Every Day.
-(Full disclosure, if anyone clicks through that link and buys the book from Amazon.com, Kalyn’s Kitchen does earn a few cents on the dollar, so thanks!)
+(That’s an affiliate link.)

 More Ideas that Might Make you Binge on Asparagus: